Deep Switching State Space Model (DS$^3$M) for Nonlinear Time Series Forecasting with Regime Switching: Introduction

-It seems natural to allow for the existence of different states or regimes in time series, and to allow the dynamics switching among various regimes.
-The Switching State Space Models (switching SSMs) are arguably the most popular, where the evolution of time series is assumed to be driven by hidden factors switching among discrete regimes, see \cite{ackerson1970state,chang1978state,hamilton1990analysis,murphy1998switching, ghahramani2000variational,fox2009nonparametric}.
-The switching SSM is a generalization of the Hidden Markov Models (HMMs) and State Space Models (SSMs), where the dynamics in each regime is usually represented by simple linear models that could be efficiently estimated even with a small sample size \cite{durbin2012time}, and the switching among regimes is controlled by hidden transition probabilities of a Markov process.
-For example, the Linear Gaussian State Space Model (LGSSM) can be used to model the short-term dynamics of the data, and the HMM can be used to describe the longer-term regime changes and control the LGSSM.
-By extending the local linear models with different regimes, the resulting model can approximate the globally nonlinear behavior and simultaneously retain interpretation.
-For complex dependence where the stage-wise linear structure is insufficient, SSMs can be customized with certain pre-specify nonlinear transition and/or emission functions, e.g. RSSSM \citep{chow2013nonlinear}, where Taylor approximation is often used for inference \citep{smith1962application,julier1997new,doucet2009tutorial}.
+Given the presence of regimes within such time series data, Switching State Space Models (switching SSMs) are arguably the most widely used.
+In these models, the evolution of the time series is presumed to be driven by hidden factors that switch among discrete regimes \citep{ghahramani2000variational,fox2009nonparametric}.
+The dynamics within each regime are typically represented by simple linear models that can be efficiently estimated even with a limited sample size \citep{durbin2012time}, while the transitions between regimes are governed by the hidden transition probabilities of a Markov chain.
+For complex dependence where the stage-wise linear structure is insufficient, SSMs can be customized with certain pre-specified nonlinear transition and/or emission functions \citep{chow2013nonlinear}.
+Despite their popularity, existing nonlinear models rely on predetermined local parametric forms with simple structures, either linear or nonlinear, which may be insufficient to describe the actual patterns in modern nonlinear time series, leading to the misspecification problem.